RasmussenLab/pimms/README.md

 ### Install pytorch first (M-chips)

+> :warning: We currently see that fastai is not compatible with the M1 chip.
+M2 chips are working fine.
+>
+> The ARM architecture seems to cause issues with some packages (fastai and potentiall others).

 Check how to install pytorch for your system [here](https://pytorch.org/get-started).

 - select the version compatible with your cuda version if you have an nvidia gpu or a Mac M-chip.